Did Jesus Add Grace and Subtract Torah?

 All The Torah and Prophets Hang on Love

+What is Love?
 When Jesus was asked, what is the Greatest commandment?
-He began His answer by saying the Shema (Hear and Do):
+He answered by saying the Shema (Hear and Do):

 When we Love YHVH wholeheartedly, and Love one another as ourselves, we fulfill all the Instructions defining Righteousness:

-Number four says we are not under Law, but under Grace:
+Number five says we are not under Law but under Grace:

 16 Do you not know that when you offer yourselves as obedient slaves, you are slaves to the one you obey, whether you are slaves to sin leading to death, or to obedience leading to Righteousness?